mmore500/evolvability-blog/post/defining-evolvability.md

 Unfortunately, evolvability has become a bit of a chameleon term in the literature.
 It has been used to describe a constellation of related ideas.
-Evolvability can be discussed in terms of both *viability* and *novelty* in isolation from one another.
+Evolvability can be discussed in terms of both *viability* and *novelty* in isolation from one another [[Wilder and Stanley, 2015]](#Wilder2015ReconcilingEvolvability), [[Reisinger et al., 2005]](#Reisinger2005TowardsEvolvability).
 In this sense, an organism with offspring that tend to be viable or tend to express novel phenotypic characteristics might be described as evolvable.
-Evolvability can also be discussed in terms of the intersection of *viability* and *novelty*.
+Evolvability can also be discussed in terms of the intersection of *viability* and *novelty* [[Tarapore and Mouret, 2015]](#Tarapore2015EvolvabilityBenchmarks).
 Framed this way, an organism among whose potential offspring exist a nontrivial proportion of relatively fit individuals that exhibit significant phenotypic diversity among themselves and in relation to their parent is considered evolvable.
 Finally, evolvability can be discussed from a more functional perspective.
-Evolvability might be assessed through this lens by considering the ability of a population to achieve evolutionary innovation over a longer term.
+Evolvability might be assessed through this lens by considering the ability of a population to achieve evolutionary innovation over a longer term [[Reisinger et al., 2005]](#Reisinger2005TowardsEvolvability).
 We will return to discussing these different perspectives on evolvability in more detail later on.

 Defining evolvability leaves many questions open.